TheAuditEngine/ghostwriter-engine/README.md

-\*\*The open-source core of the most advanced local academic writing suite.\*\* Most "AI Humanizers" are simple cloud wrappers that charge students $30/month for a prompt that still gets flagged by Turnitin and GPTZero.
+\*\*The open-source "GhostWriter" Engine.\*\* Most "AI Humanizers" are simple cloud wrappers that charge students $30/month for a prompt that still gets flagged by Turnitin and GPTZero.
 I built the \*\*Ghostwriter Engine\*\* to end the subscription scam.
-This is a local-first, privacy-shielded behavioral engine that doesn't just "rewrite" text—it simulates the actual human writing process.
+This is a local-first, privacy-shielded agentic ai setup that, as the name suggests, automatically writes your ai generated essay in google docs providing you with a realistic looking version history.